christopherfrieler/android-beans/USAGE.md

 ## Post-processing

+### BeanPostProcessor

+If you need to post-process beans after their creation, this is possible by implementing the `BeanPostProcessor`-interface.
+The interface allows to manipulate or even replace beans.

+`BeanPostProcessor`s must be registered at the `BeanRegistry`, usually through the `BeansCollector`.

+When a `BeanPostProcessor` is registered, it is first invoked for all existing beans.
+It will then be invoked for every bean registered later and also for every scoped bean, when it is created by its factory.

 ### BeanRegistryPostProcessor

-Sometimes it may be necessary to post-process the `BeanRegistry`, which holds all the beans.
+Sometimes it may be necessary to post-process the entire `BeanRegistry`, which holds all the beans.
 This can be achieved by implementing the `BeanRegistryPostProcessor`-interface.
 Once all beans are collected from the `BeanConfiguration`s, the `void postProcess(BeanRigistry)`-method of all `BeanRegistryPostProcessor`-beans will be invoked.